Equitable Distribution in Divorce

 Dividing Marital Property

 Defining which spouse has to pay which debts and gets to receive certain assets can be confusing and frustrating.
-If the couple is not able to resolve these issues with the assistance of counsel, then they will have to take their case before a judge to decided.
+If the couple is not able to resolve these issues with the assistance of counsel, then they will have to take their case before a judge to decide.

 Some of the factors the court will consider in deciding equitable distribution include the following: